Accessibility Statement for Clapham Parish Council

 If issues are identified to us or requests made for documents in an alternative format these will be prioritised for resolution.

 How we test this site

-This website will be tested using online testing software such as Lighthouse.
+This website pages and content will be tested using online testing software such as Lighthouse and Tingtun checker.

 The Clerk will run online testing on the website and undertake some manual checks each month to identify and try to fix any accessibility issues.

 We do not have a public office to visit so please contact the Clerk if you have difficulties accessing the council meetings to discuss your requirements.